github/codeql/docs/codeql/codeql-language-guides/functions-in-python.rst

    from Call call, Name name
    where call.getFunc() = name and name.getId() = "eval"
    select call, "call to 'eval'."

-➤ `See this in the query console on LGTM.com <https://lgtm.com/query/6718356557331218618/>`__.
-Some of the demo projects on LGTM.com use this function.

 The ``Call`` class represents calls in Python.
 The ``Call.getFunc()`` predicate gets the expression being called. ``Name.getId()`` gets the identifier (as a string) of the ``Name`` expression.
 Due to the dynamic nature of Python, this query will select any call of the form ``eval(...)`` regardless of whether it is a call to the built-in function ``eval`` or not.